purplecabbage/phonegap-plugins/iOS/PayPalPlugin/README.md

 ## BUGS AND CONTRIBUTIONS ##

 Patches welcome!
 Send a pull request.
-Since this is not a part of PhoneGap Core (which requires a CLA), this should be easier.
+Since this is not a part of Cordova Core (which requires an Apache iCLA), this should be easier.

 Post issues in the [PhoneGap Google Groups](http://groups.google.com/group/phonegap), include in the subject heading - "PayPalPlugin" or on [Github](http://github.com/phonegap/phonegap-plugins/issues)
 (preferred)

-The latest code (my fork) will always be [here](http://github.com/shazron/phonegap-plugins/tree/master/iPhone/PayPalPlugin/)

 ## LICENSE ##